Comparative Archaeological Research

 Our History

-The Center for Comparative Archaeology was founded in 2008 by Emeritus Professor Robert Drennan, building on the University of Pittsburgh’s highly successful Latin American Archaeology Program.
+The Center for Comparative Archaeology was founded in 2008 by the late Emeritus Professor Robert D. Drennan, building on the University of Pittsburgh’s highly successful Latin American Archaeology Program (LAAP) which he also started in the late 1990s.
 The CCA receives funding from the Kenneth P. Dietrich School of Arts and Sciences and from generous endowments by the Howard Heinz foundation and the Andrew Mellon foundation, among other donors.

-In 2022 Professor Elizabeth Arkush became Director of the CCA, adding several new programs to the successful existing legacy of the CCA.
+In 2022, Professor Elizabeth Arkush became Director of the CCA, adding several new programs to the continued successful legacy of the CCA.

--- Offered fellowship support to assist over 100 doctoral students from 24 countries to study archaeology at Pitt.
+-- Offered fellowships to 108 doctoral students from 28 countries to study archaeology at Pitt.

--- Published more than 40 monographs and edited books in fully bilingual editions, all of which are freely available on-line as PDFs.
+-- Published 46 monographs and edited books in fully bilingual editions, all of which are freely available as PDFs.

--- Made over 60 open-access archaeological datasets available at the Comparative Archaeology Database
+-- Made 73 open-access archaeological datasets available at the Comparative Archaeology Database

 --Welcomed eleven Postdoctoral Visiting Scholars to Pitt.